Our office sponsors research in many experimental and theoretical fields. We support research groups at many Universities and National Laboratories.

 Low Energy Nuclear Physics Research

-The Low Energy subprogram studies the frontiers of Nuclear Structure and Astrophysics and Fundamental Symmetry and Neutrinos.
+The Low Energy subprogram studies the frontiers of Nuclear Structure and Astrophysics and Fundamental Symmetry .
 Two NP National User Facilities are pivotal in making progress in these frontiers.
 The Argonne Tandem Linac Accelerator System (ATLAS) at Argonne National Laboratory (ANL) is used to study questions of nuclear structure by providing high-quality beams of all the stable elements up to uranium and selected beams of short-lived nuclei for experimental studies of nuclear properties under extreme conditions and reactions of interest to nuclear astrophysics.
-The Holifield Radioactive Ion Beam Facility (HRIBF) at Oak Ridge National Laboratory (ORNL) provides beams of short-lived radioactive nuclei that scientists use to study exotic nuclei that do not normally exist in nature.
-HRIBF is also used to explore reactions of interest to nuclear astrophysics.
-The future Facility for Rare Isotope Beams (FRIB) is a next-generation machine that will advance the understanding of rare nuclear isotopes and the evolution of the cosmos.
-The subprogram supports four university "Centers of Excellence," three with unique low energy accelerator facilities and one with infrastructure capabilities for developing advanced instrumentation.
+The Facility for Rare Isotope Beams (FRIB) under construction is a next-generation machine that will advance the understanding of rare nuclear isotopes and the evolution of the cosmos.
+The subprogram supports three university "Centers of Excellence,” two with unique low energy accelerator facilities and one with infrastructure capabilities for developing advanced instrumentation.
 The program also partners with the National Reconnaissance Office and the United States Air Force to support limited operations of the 88-Inch Cyclotron at the Lawrence Berkeley National Laboratory (LBNL) for a small in-house research program and to meet national security needs.

 Also within the portfolio of this subprogram are experiments designed to develop a better understanding of the properties of neutrinos and, in particular, of their masses.
 This science is typically explored with large detectors buried underground to shield them from backgrounds so that they can detect rare particle signals.
 Measurements of symmetry properties, particularly the symmetry properties of the neutron, are carried out by nuclear physicists at the Spallation Neutron Source (SNS) at ORNL.